-Exclusive: Hundreds of Chinese businesses seek billions in loans to contend with coronavirus - sources
+Exclusive: Hundreds of Chinese businesses seek billions to contend with coronavirus - sources

 Xiaomi, the world’s fourth-biggest smartphone maker, is seeking 5 billion yuan ($716 million) in loans to produce and sell medical equipment including masks and thermometers, according to the lists.

-Meituan Dianping is seeking 4 billion yuan, partly to help finance free food and deliveries to medical staff in Wuhan, the epicentre of the outbreak in central Hubei province.
+Meituan Dianping is seeking 4 billion yuan, partly to help to finance free food and delivery to medical staff in Wuhan, the epicentre of the outbreak in central Hubei province.

 Privately held Didi Chuxing, “severely impacted by the virus outbreak”, is seeking 50 million yuan.